If you know the serial number of your Rolex, use our handy production date lookup tool!

 For Rolex watches manufactured up to 2009, determining the approximate production date is easy.
 The serial number is sequential from 1926 through the middle of 1987 and the production year can be looked up in a reference table.
 From mid-1987 through the fall of 2009, the serial number contains an easy-to-understand date code.

 It’s worth noting that in 1954 Rolex production reached 1,000,000 total units.
 Rather than letting the sequence continue with seven digit numbers, they reset to 100,000.
-When serial number 999,999 came up again in 1958 or 1959, Rolex continued the serial number sequence into seven digits.
+When serial number 999,999 came up again, Rolex continued the serial number sequence into seven digits.

-Confusion on the age of watches produced between 1954 and 1959 can often be cleared up because Rolex also put date codes inside the case backs of these watches.
+Confusion on the age of watches produced between the mid 1950’s and early 1960’s can often be cleared up because Rolex also put date codes inside many of the case backs of these watches.
 These codes consisted of a two-digit year and a Roman numeral quarter.